mozilla/wsoh/README.md

 * Data visualization - use data to tell an interesting story in a new way, reveal something new
 * Build something interesting that leverages user identity and the social graph
 * Build a browser extension (bonus points if it maps to one of the above: social, identity, datavis)
+* Build something to enable employee collaboration in the office
 * A vast amount of information online is locked up inside PDFs, Word documents, and so on.
 Scribd can convert this to pure HTML5 — use the embedding API to expose this information from your favorite data source! (http://www.scribd.com/developers)
 * Best use of the [Google Maps Javascript API V3](http://code.google.com/apis/maps/documentation/javascript/)
 * Build something that syncs dropbox with another service (flickr, facebook, gmail)